Skip to main content

 What is Routing in an LLM System?

-Routing refers to the process of categorising or classifying a user's input in order to:
+Routing is the process of classifying a user’s input so you can:

 • Send it to the correct sub-agent or subsystem (e.g., technical vs. product support)